 About 26 countries have made military service compulsory.
-These countries include Cyprus, Burma, Brazil, Egypt, North Korea, Russia, Thailand, North Korea, Ukraine, Greece, Turkey, Norway, and Israel among others.
-Some countries like Israel have made it mandatory for both women to enroll for military service.
+Some countries, like Israel, have made it mandatory for both women to enroll in military service.
 However, most countries require only men to serve in the military for a specified duration of time.
 The age of enrollment differs from one country to another.

 Countries with Mandatory Military Service

 In North Korea, military service is compulsory for both men and women.
 However different terms apply for both groups.
 Men have to complete 10 years in the military service.
 On the other hand, since 2015, North Korean women must serve in the military from the time they graduate from high school until they attain the age of 23.
-As a result of this training, North Korea’s military is made up of a large army of 6,445,000 military personnel.
+As a result of this training, North Korea’s military is made up of a large army of 6,445,000 military personnel, one of the world's largest armies.
 Out of these, 945,000 are on active duty while 5,500,000 are reserve forces.

 Why Make Military Service Mandatory?

 Mandatory military service for most countries is for enhanced security.
 Countries which face enormous security threats require a large army.
 As such they prefer training many men and women and make them part of the reserve forces for activation whenever there is a need for more people in the military service.
 Consequently, many countries such as North Korea and Israel have spent a large chunk of their national budgets in meeting training costs and investing in superior weaponry.

 Countries With Mandatory Military Service